Learn how to choose the right KPIs for your business intelligence dashboard, with best practices for design and examples by department.

 KPI best practices

-When building a business intelligence dashboard, select KPIs that match the audience viewing it.
+Select KPIs that match the audience viewing the dashboard.
 Executives need a different set of KPIs than managers or specialists.
 Displaying irrelevant KPIs confuses your audience and leads to poor dashboard adoption.

 Klips logoLevel up your decision making